CarlosLeyvaAyala/Sandow-Plus-Plus/docs/user/Sandow Plus Plus - help.md

 So, [the textures I've supplied](#texture-sets) are the best of the best: they all are **great texture sets that happen to have many levels of muscle definition**.
 Even so, they're not always suitable to be used for this mod.

 Take for example, Leyenda.
-They are my favorite textures ever and they've got many ripped options... but their options don't transition too well from not ripped to ripped (what this mod actually needs), so I had to manually alter them using ==Fitness Body== (yeah, it's for LE) so they could correctly blend from zero to hero... something I can't do for UNP, since Fitness Body only comes with textures for CBBE.
+They are my favorite textures ever and they've got many ripped options... but their options don't transition too well from not ripped to ripped (what this mod actually needs), so I had to manually alter them using ==Fitness Body== (yeah, it's for LE) so they could correctly blend from zero to hero... something I can't do for UNP, since Fitness Body only comes with textures for CBBE[^unp_motiv].

+[^unp_motiv]: And you can bet your ass I don't have the motivation to try to do them anyway, since you know...
+I don't use UNP.

 <figure>
 <!-- <img src="img/normal.gif"/> -->